All Episodes

 He is lying to the American people.

-And Congress and the next president of the United States need to stand up to the billions and billions of dollars in Silicon Valley.
+And Congress and the next president of the United States need to stand up to the billions and billions of dollars in Silicon Valley and hold these people, hold these billionaires accountable for their lies and for their undermining of American democracy.

 All right, news roundup and information overload hour.

-Well, Joe works for MBC News.
+Well, Joe works for NBC News.

 There's plenty of things I read about me every single day.

-Linda, a lot of stuff about me I don't particularly like a lot of it's lying, but definitely don't agree with it, that's for sure.
+A lot of it's lying, but definitely don't agree with it, that's for sure.

 You know, Congress shall make no law as it relates to freedom of speech.